Battling Sin When We Know the Story’s Ending

-Where are you discouraged in your struggle against sin?
-When our focus is only on what is immediately in front of us—all of today’s temptations and failures—we lose perspective on the big picture and the ways God is at work, even in the midst of our sin.
+When are you discouraged in your struggle against sin?
+When our focus is only on what is immediately in front of us—all of today’s temptations and failures—we lose perspective on the big picture and the ways in which God is at work, even in the midst of our sin.

-1Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, 2looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.
-3 Consider him who endured from sinners such hostility against himself, so that you may not grow weary or fainthearted.
+“Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.
+Consider him who endured from sinners such hostility against himself, so that you may not grow weary or fainthearted” (ESV).

-In my last post we looked to Jesus as the founder and perfecter of our faith.
-Now I want to consider the wonder that he went to the cross “for the joy that was set before him.”
-First, the passage tells us something important: going to the cross meant Jesus experienced shame.
-Not only does Jesus identify with us in our temptation, he even identifies with us in our guilt and shame though he was personally sinless.
+In my last post, we looked to Jesus as the founder and perfecter of our faith.
+Now I want to consider in wonder that he went to the cross “for the joy that was set before him.”
+First, the passage tells us something important: Going to the cross meant Jesus experienced shame.
+Not only does Jesus identify with us in our temptation, but he even identifies with us in our guilt and shame, though he was personally sinless.
 He experienced them for us on the cross.
-2 Corinthians 5:21 describes it like this, “For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.”
+2 Corinthians 5:21 describes it like this: “For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.”
 He became sin for us.
-He took all our guilt and shame on his shoulders as he faced the curse of dying on a tree (see Galatians 3:10-14).
+He took all our guilt and shame on his shoulders as he faced the curse of dying on a tree (Galatians 3:10-14).
 He is able to understand and have compassion for everything you experience—even the pain of your guilt over repeated failures.
 He knows the reality of your sin and invites you to see him lifted up, bearing it for you so that you are able to walk in newness of life.

 What was his motivation?
 The joy set before him.
 That joy includes you and me.
-In my last post I quoted Titus 2:14: Jesus “gave himself for us to redeem us from all lawlessness and to purify for himself a people for his own possession who are zealous for good works.”
-The point then was to consider him as our perfecter, committed to purifying his people.
+In my last post, I also quoted Titus 2:14, in which Jesus “gave himself for us to redeem us from all lawlessness and to purify for himself a people for his own possession who are zealous for good works.”
+The point of this passage is to consider him as our perfecter, committed to purifying his people.
 But the whole point in our purification was to make us a people fitted for his own possession.
 Jesus went to the cross, for the joy of liberating us from our slavery to sin so that we could be his beloved Bride.
-He has betrothed himself to us, and, as we both await that great Wedding Feast of the Lamb, he is joyfully purifying us in glorious anticipation.
-Even though on our end the purification process is anything but joyful and glorious!
+He has betrothed himself to us, and, as we both await that great Wedding Feast of the Lamb, he is joyfully purifying us in glorious anticipation—even though on our end, the purification process is anything but joyful and glorious!

 How would your battle against sin change if your eyes were focused on the end of the race?
 Do you believe that Jesus isn’t holding out on you, but reserving pleasure and delight that will infinitely satisfy your soul at the race’s end?